tkuester/gr-reveng/README.md

 #### Variable Length Parameters

+* **Max Length**: The largest value accepted for the length field.
+Useful for squelching bad packets.
 * **Packet Len Offset**: The number of **bytes** that come before the packet length.
 Some radios send a `transmitter_id`, which comes before the length byte.
 * **Additional Bytes**: The number of **bytes** to capture in addition to the given length, in the event the packet length does not include the checksum